radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 $ anvil --version
 ```

-#### Setting Up the Project:
+**Setting Up the Project:**

-1. Visit the following
-   [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/09-Vulnerabilities-Detection/task/task-code) and clone it to your local machine.
+1. Visit the following [GitHub repository](https://github.com/radovluk/Smart-Contract-Exercise/tree/main/09-Vulnerabilities-Detection/task/task-code) and clone it to your local machine.
 2. Open a terminal and navigate to the project directory.
 3. Install the project dependencies by running `bun install`.
+(Alternatively with NPM, you can use `npm install`).

 ## Static Analysis

 Static analysis is a method of examining code without executing it.
-Unlike
-dynamic analysis, which examines code during execution, static analysis looks at
-the source code or bytecode to find patterns that match known vulnerability
+Unlike dynamic analysis, which examines code during execution, static analysis looks at the source code or bytecode to find patterns that match known vulnerability types.
-types.
 If you're using a local setup, you'll need to install Slither first.
-Students using the Docker container already have these tools available in
+Students using the Docker container already have these tools available in the container.
-the container.

 ### Slither